G-Leme-C/g-leme-c/README.md

 #### I'm a back-end developer (Mainly C#/.NET)
 - 📍  Living in São Paulo, Brazil.
-- 💻 Working at: Beta Learning - A software development company which is now part of ClearSale.
+- 💻 Working at: ClearSale - An anti-fraud solutions company.
 - 🏫 Software Development and Analysis degree at FIAP University.

 #### Tech stuff that i'm familiar with: